ingo/ingo.github.io/_recipes/olive_oil_matzo.md

 time: 4 hours 15 minutes
 title: Olive Oil Matzo
 ---

+The dough has such a high percentage of olive oil that rolling it super-thin is almost no work at all.
 This recipe is inspired by a Sardinian flatbread known as carta musica.
 The dough is a joy to work with as it's almost impossible to tear and, with a minimum of additional flour, is stick-free.
 Baking takes a bit of practice because the oven must be heated to reach a very high temperature before the dough is inserted.
 The last few breads will bake a bit faster than the first few because the baking sheet will be hot.

 ### Ingredients